Nuclear Physics at BRIF: Introduction

-Also, the investigation of nuclear reactions that involve unstable nuclei is one of the frontier and interesting fields in nuclear astrophysics, including rapid proton capture (rp-) process~\cite{schatz98}, rapid neutron capture (r-) process~\cite{cowan91,arnould07,thielemann11,cowan21}, slow neutron capture (s-) process~\cite{kappeler11}, intermediate neutron capture (i-) process~\cite{jones15,hampel16,choplin21} and photo-dissociation (p-) process~\cite{arnould03,sauerwein11,rauscher13}.
-In high-temperature and high-density conditions such as in novae, X-ray burst and supernovae, these processes take place and directly affect the abundance of key nuclei through the production and elimination of unstable nuclei~\cite{kubono2022,diehl2018}.
+Also, the investigation of nuclear reactions that involve unstable nuclei is one of the frontier and interesting field in nuclear astrophysics, including rapid proton capture (rp-) process~\cite{schatz98}, rapid neutron capture (r-) process~\cite{cowan91,arnould07,thielemann11,cowan21}, slow neutron capture (s-) process~\cite{kappeler11}, intermediate neutron capture (i-) process~\cite{jones15,hampel16,choplin21} and photo-dissociation (p-) process~\cite{arnould03,sauerwein11,rauscher13}.
+In high-temperature and high-density conditions such as in novae, X-ray bursts and supernovae, these processes take place and directly affect the abundance of key nuclei through the production and elimination of unstable nuclei~\cite{kubono2022,diehl2018}.
 In order to perform measurements of these important nuclear processes in the laboratory, it is necessary to study the structures, reactions, and decay characteristics of a large number of unstable nuclides.
 These studies can help us to understand the cosmic evolution and the origin of matter.

 Unstable nuclei are difficult to make as targets, so stable nuclei are usually used as targets in studies of unstable nuclear reactions, and unstable nuclei are used as beams.
-The unstable nuclear beam, also called the radioactive ion beam (RIB), was first introduced in 1985 by Tanihata et al.~\cite{tanihata85} at the Lawrence Berkeley National Laboratory to measure the interaction cross section and nuclear radius of the light-p-shell region.
+The unstable nuclear beam, also called the radioactive ion beam (RIB), was first introduced in 1967 by Hansen et al. at the Isotope mass Separator On-Line facility (ISOLDE) and several short-lived isotopes were studied~\cite{isolde69}.
+RIBs were first used for exotic nuclear study in 1985 by Tanihata et al.~\cite{tanihata85} at the Lawrence Berkeley National Laboratory to measure the interaction cross section and nuclear radius of the light p-shell region.
 The generation of unstable nuclear beam opened radioactive nuclear physics the frontier of nuclear physics~\cite{ma21}.
-Radioactive nuclear beam facilities were developed based on this technique.
+Radioactive nuclear beam facility was developed based on this technique and has been one of the main focuses in nuclear physics for decades, which provides a powerful tool to explore the nuclides in the domain of incognita and extend our knowledge accumulated with stable beams.
+About 270 stable and 50 long-lived nuclides are naturally occurring, which come out as remnants of various stellar nucleosynthesis processes in different astrophysical scenarios including the recently observed merger of neutron stars.
 The methods for generating unstable nuclear beams include projectile fragmentation (PF, also called in-flight isotope separation), Isotope Separation On-Line (ISOL) and two-step method (ISOL+PF).
-The principle of PF and ISOL methods are shown in~\ref{fig:methods}.
+The principle of PF and ISOL methods is shown in~\ref{fig:methods}.